ARM-software/lisa/doc/source/api/output.rst

     Return the :class:`Artifact` specified by ``name`` associated with this job.

-    :param name:  The name of the artifact who's path to retrieve.
+    :param name:  The name of the artifact to retrieve.
     :return: The :class:`Artifact` with that name
     :raises HostError: If the artifact with the specified name does not exist.

 .. method:: RunOutput.get_artifact_path(name)